National Arboretum Columns

 The National Capitol Columns at the Arboretum

 Along with the Capitol Columns the National Arboretum had a fantastic collection of bonsai trees.
 It was interesting to see some of them had been growing for more than 50 years.
-The Bonsai area includes plenty of interesting sights including a North American & Japanese Pavilion.
+The National Bonsai & Penjing Museum inside the Arboretum includes plenty of interesting sights including a North American & Japanese Pavilion.

 national arboretum bonsai trees